Who’s in charge?

 - Hand out vouchers to anyone who arrives looking for one, beginning at 9:15 pm.

 - If patrons stay around, we ask them to be in an ordered line south of the door (towards 16th).

 - You can follow the procedure document from there.

 - Source volunteers from the audience in line and write their names on the paper tags contained in the black vinyl zip-up envelope at the front desk.

 - Don’t let anyone write a friend’s name down, we only want willing participants.

 - We only need two names, so don’t stress about it too much.

-- Sample of how to ask: “This show is called your fucked up relationship.
+- A sample of how to ask: “This show is called your fucked up relationship.
 The performers are going to interview a couple of audience members about a crazy relationship they had in the past.
 You don’t need to be funny, we just want honest stories and details.
 Does that sound like something you’d like to do?”